 Domestic violence is a human rights issue.
 LifeWire envisions a world in which every person lives in a safe environment, free from oppression and with the opportunity to thrive.
 LifeWire’s mission is to end domestic violence by changing individual, institutional and societal beliefs, attitudes and behaviors that perpetuate it.

 Everyone deserves to live free from fear and violence.
 From a safe home, each of us can work, learn, play, and fully contribute to our community.
-At LifeWire, we help adults, children, and youth who have been impacted by domestic violence build safer and healthier lives by offering support, resources, and professional services.
+At LifeWire, we help adults, children, and youth impacted by domestic violence build safer and healthier lives by offering support, resources, and professional services.
 And we work with youth and young adults to develop healthy foundations early in life, preventing future violence.

 Overview of Service:

 LifeWire’s Homelessness Services provides emergency shelter and transitional housing services to domestic violence survivors.
 Emergency shelter is located in scattered-site individual units to eliminate many of the challenges of communal shelter.
-Transitional housing is located in semi-private homes where we serve women and their children who are impacted by both domestic violence and chemical dependency.
+Transitional housing is located in semi-private homes where we serve women and their children impacted by both domestic violence and chemical dependency.

 Overview of Position:

-LifeWire’s Homelessness Services Advocates provide daily advocacy, support and transportation to the survivors and their children who are residing in our emergency shelter—“My Sister’s Home”, and our transitional housing program—“My Friend’s Place.”
+LifeWire’s Homelessness Services Advocates provide daily advocacy, support and transportation to the survivors and their children who are residing in our emergency shelter—“My Sister’s Home,” and our transitional housing program—“My Friend’s Place.”
 Homelessness Services Advocates work closely with Therapeutic Health Services’ chemical dependency counselor located on-site at our transitional housing program and as a part of the homelessness services team.
 The Homelessness Services Children’s Advocate supports parents, children, and staff in delivering family-centered advocacy.
 This position holds partnerships and services relating to children’s needs.

 Particular need to fulfill either a Tuesday-Saturday or Sunday-Thursday work schedule

-- Provide survivor driven and trauma informed advocacy services to survivors of domestic violence residing in our emergency shelter and transitional housing program.
+- Provide survivor-driven and trauma-informed advocacy services to survivors of domestic violence residing in our emergency shelter and transitional housing program.
 Requires a particular focus on the intersection between domestic violence, homelessness and chemical dependency.

 - Develop and nurture on-going relationships with partner and referral service providers.